kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

      - int
      - Defines the ID to start listing from, part of the URI
      - The offset of the first contact ID is 0.
-   * - limit
-     - int
-     - Defines how many IDs are listed, part of the URI -

 URI Example
 -----------